autoNumeric/autoNumeric/README.md

 ```

 #### How to push?
-Every changes that you pushed in its own branch in your personal autoNumeric copy should be based on the latest version of `next` branch.
+Every changes that you pushed in its own branch in your personal autoNumeric copy should be based on the latest version of the `next` branch.

 When you create a pull request, make sure to push against the `next` branch.

-Your commit must not contain any generated files (ie. files in the `/dist/` directory).<br>
+Your commit must not contain any generated files (ie. files in the `/dist/` directory or logs).<br>
-*Note: Generated `dist` files (ie. `autoNumeric.js` and `autoNumeric.min.js`) are built (and force-added to the git repository) only once for each official release on `master`.*
+*Note: Generated `dist` files (ie. `autoNumeric.js` and `autoNumeric.min.js`) are built and force-added to the git repository only once for each official release on `master`.*

 ### Dependencies
 Currently, autoNumeric depends on jQuery (which is pretty logical since it's a jQuery plugin ;P).<br>